-As mentioned in note 1, the Group entered into the Provisional Agreement to dispose of the Disposal Property for a consideration of HK\$286,000,000.
-Save for 26% of the floor areas of the Disposal Property which are used as the Group's office premises, the remaining 74% of the floor areas of the Disposal Property are leased out to tenants.
-In accordance with HKFRS 5, the Group's business of property investment is referred to as the Discontinued Operations for the years ended 31 March 2011 and 2010 in the Group's financial statements.
-Further details regarding the results of the Discontinued Operations are set out in note 11 to the financial statements.
+As mentioned in note 1, the Group entered into the Provisional Agreement to dispose of the Disposal Property for a consideration of HK\$286,000,000 and such transaction was completed on 23 September 2011.
+In accordance with HKFRS 5, the Group's business of property investment is referred to as the Discontinued Operations for the years ended 31 March 2012 and 2011 in the Group's financial statements.
+Further details regarding the results of the Discontinued Operations are set out in note 11 to the consolidated financial statements.